wso2/docs-mi/en/docs/reference/mediators/validate-mediator.md

 }
 ```

-When you send an invalid JSON, the following response will appear.
+When you send an invalid JSON payload against the given schema, the following response will appear.

 ```
 {